jobayer977/javascript-interview-questions/README.md

 ## 08 String

  ### 8.1 How can repeat a string n times?
- ## How can repeat a string n times?

 We can use the repeat method.
 Repeat method takes a string and a number and returns a new string that is n times the original string.

 ```javascript